Apollon77/homebridge-plugin-wrapper/README.md

 * logger: an object with *info* and *debug* functions
 * homebridgeConfigPath: a directory to store Homebridge Persist-Files
 * wrapperConfig: the Homebridge configuration in "wrapperConfig".
-* characteristicPollingInterval: a number in ms in which intervall all values will be read to always stay up to date.
+* characteristicPollingInterval: a number in ms in which interval all values will be read to always stay up to date.
 This can be used if plugins do not send updates from itself

 See the example file.